loxilb-io/loxilbdocs/docs/proxy-protocol-v2.md

 # Proxy Protocol v2 with LoxiLB

+In network architectures involving load balancers, client connections are routed through these intermediaries before reaching backend servers.
+While load balancers effectively distribute traffic, they often hide the original client's IP address and connection details, as backend servers see the load balancer as the source.

+This lack of transparency creates challenges, such as:

+* <b>Accurate Logging</b>: Backend servers cannot log the original client information, leading to incomplete or misleading records.
+* <b>Troubleshooting</b>: Identifying and resolving client-specific issues becomes difficult without visibility into connection metadata.
+* <b>Access Control</b>: Enforcing IP-based rules or geolocation-based policies becomes impossible without knowing the original client’s IP.

-Proxy Protocol v2 is essential for maintaining transparency between clients, load balancers, and backend servers.
-Load balancers typically act as intermediaries, often obscuring the original client's IP address.
-By using [Proxy Protocol v2](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt), this limitation is overcome by embedding client connection metadata, enabling backend servers to process requests while retaining original client details.
+[Proxy Protocol v2](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) addresses these limitations by embedding client connection metadata into the communication stream.
+This enables backend servers to process requests while retaining visibility into the original client details, enhancing transparency, accuracy, and control in modern network environments.

 ## How Proxy protocol works with LoxiLB